Merzasphor/MWSE/docs/source/references/other/csse.md

 * General optimizations to UI rendering.
 Status updates are throttled to only update once every 20ms, which drastically improves load times.
 * The following warnings will no longer or only conditionally create popup windows, but will still be written to Warnings.txt:
-	* "Following string is different for topic" and "Previous string is different for topic" are suppressed to Warnings.txt entirely.
+	* "Following string is different for topic" and "Previous string is different for topic" are suppressed entirely.
 	* The "1 duplicate references were removed" from loading Tribunal and Bloodmoon will no longer make a popup.
 If this is not the vanilla duplicate reference, or if there is more than one duplicate reference, a popup will still be shown.

 ### Object Window